Energtk/Ro-searcher/README.md

 # Roblox-searcher

-Chrome extension cappable of joinning any roblox player no matter what by exploiting the API in some clicks⭐️ Will turn better after the beta phase finishes🔥
+Chrome extension cappable of joinning any roblox player no matter what by exploiting the game API in just some clicks so you can join your favourite influencer⭐️
+Will turn better after the beta phase finishes🔥

 # TUTORIAL: